 The same is true for Gallium, which will melt on a hot day (it has a melting temperature of about 30 degrees Celsius or 86 degrees Fahrenheit) with no extra effort required.

-On the other hand, if you’re waiting for diamond to melt by itself, you will be waiting a long time as you need to raise the temperature to about 7,280 degrees Fahrenheit (4,027 Celsius) to get the bonds in diamond to break down to produce liquid carbon.
+On the other hand, if you’re waiting for a diamond to melt by itself, you will be waiting a long time as you need to raise the temperature to about 7,280 degrees Fahrenheit (4,027 Celsius) to get the bonds in the diamond to break down to produce liquid carbon.